-We will see later that it is possible to axiomatise a certain type of near vector space, which we call finite block near vector spaces.
+We will see later that it is possible to axiomatise certain near-vector spaces, which we call finite block near-vector spaces.
 To do this we need to introduce some new concepts.